-The following recommendations are in addition to, not in place of, the fuels reductions mentioned in the Safety Zones, Addressing, Evacuation Routes, and Shelter-in-place FMUs.
-It is important to note that the boundaries shown on the maps in this document are only approximate.
+The following recommendations are in addition to, not in place of, the fuels reductions mentioned in the Safety Zones, Addressing, Access, and Evacuation Routes FMUs.
+Please note that the boundaries shown on the maps in this document are only approximate.
 Exact boundaries will be determined when treatment agreements are negotiated with the involved land owners and/or land managers.